Airport security and your luggage

 - Packed in a damaged bag or case.

 Restricted items with special precautions

 Your airline may carry some items of baggage with special precautions.
 There may be an additional charge to carry these items and it is always advisable to check with the airline in advance regarding special arrangements.
 For example, the following may be considered restricted items:

-- Sports equipment (for example, golf clubs, surf boards, snowboards, skis and bicycles) are permitted as checked baggage only
+- Sports equipment (for example, golf clubs, surfboards, snowboards, skis, and bicycles) are allowed as checked baggage only.

 - Guide dogs (some airlines will allow visually impaired passengers to travel with their guide dog once the animal is securely fastened and complies with quarantine requirements at your destination).

 Contact your airline if you have any concerns about airline baggage or on board security issues.
 You can also check the airports website for more information on airport security.